Skip to content

 Start With Irrigation, Not Plants

-Many failed low water landscapes start with the wrong irrigation.
+Many failed low-water landscapes start with the wrong irrigation.
 Spray heads watering mulch, mixed plant zones, broken valves, and poor controller settings waste water even after the lawn is gone.

 Ask whether the contractor will redesign irrigation zones, convert to drip where appropriate, and program the controller for plant establishment and seasonal changes.